 Two types of nerve tests can be done to determine the source of nerve pain.
 Electromyography, or EMG, assess the health of the muscles and the nerves that control them.
 It measures nerve activity while muscles are active and at rest to see if there is any damage.
 A nerve conduction study, or NCS, measures how fast the nerves send out electrical signals.
 Herniated discs, carpal tunnel, or neuropathies can all be diagnosed with nerve testing.LEARN MORE

 With the state of the art imaging at AICA, physiotherapists can determine the source of your pain in order to develop a treatment course that best addresses your needs for faster, more complete healing for your body.
-You are in extremely capable hands with our highly skilled physiotherapists at AICA Orthopedics.
+You are in extremely capable hands with our highly skilled physiotherapists at AICA Orthopedics in Atlanta.

 Our entire staff is equipped to provide comprehensive medical care to you, no matter what you’re dealing with physically.
 We will work together with other specialists to design a customized treatment plan for you so that you can experience optimal health, full-body wellness, and the best life possible.
 Get in touch with us at AICA Orthopedics to learn more about our services or to schedule your consultation.